neuro-inc/neuro-flow/reference/workflow-syntax/live-workflow-syntax/README.md

 **Optional** Volumes can also be associated with folders on a local machine.
 A _local_ path should be relative to the flow's root and will be used for uploading/downloading content to the storage.

-Volumes without a set `local` attribute cannot be used by the `neuro-flow upload` and `neuro-flow download` commands.
+Volumes without a set `local` attribute cannot be used by the `apolo-flow upload` and `apolo-flow download` commands.

 **Example:**